Tuesday, November 19, 2024

 1 stick butter (you might not need it all)

-12 cups of dry bread cubes (we use a gallon ziplock bag full of own sourdough, toasted in the oven)
+12 cups of dry bread cubes (we use a gallon ziplock bag full of our own sourdough, toasted in the oven)

 Parley, sage, rosemary and thyme